MicrosoftDocs/azure-aks-docs/articles/aks/private-clusters.md

 > [!WARNING]
 > If the private cluster is stopped and restarted, the private cluster's original private link service is removed and recreated, which breaks the connection between your private endpoint and the private cluster.
 To resolve this issue, delete and recreate any user-created private endpoints linked to the private cluster.
 If the recreated private endpoints have new IP addresses, you'll also need to update DNS records.
+> If you ever update the DNS Records in the private DNS Zone, ensure that the host (Local Computer/Virtual Machine/ etc.) that you are trying to connect from, is using the updated DNS Records by verifying using the `nslookup` command.
+If you notice the updates aren't reflected in the output, flush the DNS Cache on your machine and retry.

 ## Next steps